thatArtisan Bread Recipe: 7 Secrets to Perfectly Crusty Loaves

 • Sodium: 245mg

-Research indicates homemade artisan bread contains 35% less sodium than commercial varieties while providing superior mineral content from unprocessed ingredients.
+Research indicates homemade artisan bread contains a significant portion of less sodium than commercial varieties while providing superior mineral content from unprocessed ingredients.

 Healthier Alternatives for the Recipe